shivamordanny/fruit_detector/README.md

-# fruit_detector
+# fruit_classifier
-Detects and classifies Apples, Oranges and Bananas
+This repository is work on https://www.kaggle.com/mbkinaci/fruit-images-for-object-detection kaggle dataset which has a small dataset for annotated images of Apples, Oranges and Bananas